ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 ## Setting up our project

-**Notice for Windows users:** By default, Windows doesn't have a Unix command line, which is a prerequisite for this crash course.
+**Notice for Windows users:**<br/>
+By default, Windows doesn't have a Unix command line, which is a prerequisite for this crash course.
 The October 2018 update for Windows 10 offers Linux subsystems, such as Ubuntu.
 Please install and set up a Linux subsystem to utilize the Unix command line.